Chart Color Schemes

 Henley Beach displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Henley Beach dwelling structures, as per the latest Census, consisted of 57.9% houses and 42.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 66.1% houses and 33.9% other dwellings.
-Home ownership in Henley Beach was at 36.8%, with mortgaged dwellings at 31.9% and rented at 31.3%.
-The median monthly mortgage repayment was $2,000, higher than Adelaide metro's average of $1,733.
-Median weekly rent in Henley Beach was $345, compared to Adelaide metro's $325.
-Nationally, Henley Beach's mortgage repayments were higher at $2,000 than the Australian average of $1,863, while rents were lower at $345 compared to the national figure of $375.
+Henley Beach's dwelling structures, as per the latest Census, consisted of 57.9% houses and 42.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Adelaide metro's figures of 66.1% houses and 33.9% other dwellings.
+Home ownership in Henley Beach stood at 36.8%, with mortgaged dwellings at 31.9% and rented ones at 31.3%.
+The median monthly mortgage repayment was $2,000, exceeding Adelaide metro's average of $1,733.
+The median weekly rent in Henley Beach was $345, compared to Adelaide metro's $325.
+Nationally, Henley Beach's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $375.

 Frequently Asked Questions - Housing